 When the sun rises at 5 a.m., getting up before dawn is terrible.
 Actually it’s damn terrible.
 However, a massive volume of water goes up and down the Saint Lawrence with the tide.
 Fighting that water—rather than riding it down—is worse than losing a bit of sleep.
-Plus there are naps to be had.
+Plus in a pinch there’re naps to be had.
 So we shoved off at 5:30.

 Around the bend we passed the Château Frontenac.

-This historic hotel is the east coast bookend to the Château Lake Louise, which we recommend highly as a reward for anyone who (1) backpacks through Banff National Park and (2) has a high tolerance for annoying photo-blocking crowds.
+This historic hotel is the east coast bookend to the Château Lake Louise, which we recommend highly as a reward for anyone who (1) backpacks through Banff National Park and (2) has a high tolerance for annoying photo-blocking crowds of Asian tourists.

-We’re tucked in just below the Old City.
-We don’t plan to move again until at least Thursday.
+We’re tucked in just below the Old City and don’t plan to move again until at least Thursday.